rodrigo617/aprendizaje/README.md

 ## gestor-usuarios
 > react
-In this lab, I review the use of hooks and the handling of forms
+In this lab, I review the use of hooks and the handling of forms.

 ## forms
 > react

-In this lab I worked with forms.
-I learned how to use:
+In this lab, I review the use of hooks and the handling of forms.
+I worked creating components and finally optimized the application so that the rendering is done at the form level

 - uncontrolled components
 - controlled components